-Although the EventTableModel
+Although the EventTableModel takes care of

 the table's rows, you must specify columns.
 This includes how many